 Lezle's extensive experience also includes American Red Cross certification in Pet First Aid and CPR.
 She has also participated with her own dog, Lucie Bell, in obedience, agility and shepherding training.

-Lezle is the volunteer adoption counselor & dog rehabilitator for Downtown Dog Rescue, Los Angeles ' rescue group for homeless people & low-income people and their dogs for the past 8 years.
-A firm believer in community involvement Lezle, is also the Director of Animal Welfare for the Arroyo Seco Neighborhood Council.
-She recently was selected by Councilman Jose Huizar, to sit on the board of The Los Angeles City Council Spay & Neuter Committee.
+Lezle was the volunteer adoption counselor & dog rehabilitator for Downtown Dog Rescue, Los Angeles ' rescue group for homeless people & low-income people and their dogs for many years.
+A firm believer in community involvement Lezle, was also the Director of Animal Welfare for the Arroyo Seco Neighborhood Council.
+She was selected by Councilman Jose Huizar, to sit on the board of The Los Angeles City Council Spay & Neuter Committee.
 Lezle has written dog training advise columns for the Highland Park News, Glassell Park News and the Mt.
 Washington Association.
 She has also studied with Dr. Nancy Scanlon, who specializes in holistic veterinary medicine through acupuncture and herbs.

-Lezle continues her education through frequent seminars and training with Lucie Bell, who has become her faithful "demo dog" companion.
-Also now, Lezle and her dog Jesse are involved in doing fun nose work (scent detection) and agility too!
+Lezle continues her education through frequent seminars and training with her own dogs doing fun nose work (scent detection) and agility too!

-2012 Annual President's Report from Friends of Hermon Dog Park
+2013 Annual Co-President's Report from Friends of Hermon Dog Park

 Copyright 2005-2013 Friends of Hermon Dog Park